-The proposed expansion of the offshore oil and gas industry in our southeast waters to the north west of our vast continent is threatening the future of our oceans, critical whale migration routes and marine ecosystems found nowhere else in the world.
+The proposed expansion of the offshore oil and gas industry from our southeast waters to the north west of our vast continent is threatening the future of our oceans, critical whale migration routes and marine ecosystems found nowhere else in the world.

-Despite mounting evidence of the harm seismic blasting does to our whales, dolphins and fish, Australian law does not currently consider seismic blasts a threat to our marine life.
+Despite mounting evidence of the harm seismic blasting can have, Australian law does not currently consider seismic blasts a threat to our marine life.
 Seismic blasting is still allowed in marine parks and in many critical ocean habitats.

 2. Koper, R. P., & Plön, S. (2012).
 The potential impacts of anthropogenic noise on marine animals and recommendations for research in South Africa.
 Endangered Wildlife Trust.

 A Special Prospecting Authority is a specific type of permit that allows oil and gas companies to buy access to large areas of our oceans for a nominal sum.
 This enables companies to bypass the usual bidding process which is overseen by the federal government.

 As each SPA is assessed in isolation, multiple companies can conduct seismic blasting in the same area of the ocean, repeatedly.
 The offshore regulator (NOPSEMA) does not take into consideration the cumulative impact of multiple blasts on marine life.

 Special Prospecting Authorities allow seismic blasting companies to run amok in our oceans, seismic blasting in marine parks and other critical ocean habitat.
 There are currently two SPA application processes underway in the Otways basin.Learn More

 The oil and gas industry is planning to expand their seismic blasting surveys and test drilling projects in our south east oceans.

 Risky carbon capture storage (CCS) proposals threaten to pump climate pollution under our oceans with unproven and unsafe methods.
 We must stop the polluting and dangerous fossil fuel industry from exploiting our oceans.